AmpelProject/Ampel-core/docs/sphinx/legacy.rst

 T2 units
 ========

-T2 units need to be :ref:`registered in your project's config <legacy-config-files>`.
+T2 units need to be :ref:`registered in your project's config <contribute-configuration-channels>`.

 New base classes
 ****************